 Front and rear sensors, 360 camera, reversing camera, ProPilot autonomous parking Front and rear sensors, reversing camera, park assist |

-| Others | Nissan Leaf 62kWh Also known as Nissan Leaf e+, Nissan Leaf Plus |
+| Additional Notes | Nissan Leaf 62kWh Also known as Nissan Leaf e+, Nissan Leaf Plus |

-| disclaimer | We can not guarantee that the information on this page is 100% correct We can not guarantee that the information on this page is 100% correct |
+| Disclaimer | We can not guarantee that the information on this page is 100% correct We can not guarantee that the information on this page is 100% correct |

 |